timotheeg/NESTrisStatsUI/docs/stats.md

 # Background Info

+## Classic NES Tetris

+If you don't know anything about Classic NES Tetris, watch [this amazing video](https://www.youtube.com/watch?v=9RaqVGzhQTM) first.

+## OCR, Stats, and Rerendering

+Classic Tetris on NES runs on very limited real estate (good old 8bit retro game!).
+The only stats the original game shows are the piece counts for a particular game.

+Talented developpers have built [many rom mods](https://www.romhacking.net/games/940/) to add informational stats to the in game display (e.g. tetris rate, efficiency, das value, tap speed, etc.) to address the wants of players seeking to improve various aspects of their skills.

+Sadly the real estate is too limiting to add many stats.
+But in today's system with HD resolution, there are plenty of pixels to use, even in a 720p display!
+So instead of modifying the game, one might read the game information from the game frames, infer the game state from it, and recompute mamy stats which can all be displayed in a richer UI (*cough* crowded UI?
+Cluttered UI? 😅 *cough*).
+This is what this project is strying to do.

+To read the game frame, I use the fantastic OCR software [NESTrisOCR](https://github.com/alex-ong/NESTrisOCR) written by [Alex-Ong](https://www.twitch.tv/xeal337).

+While most information (like board height, line-clears, tetris rate etc.) can be derived from the original game's display, info about DAS is not available.
+As a DAS player, I wanted it, so to power this Stats UI, I run all my games from the wonderful [Das Trainer rom mod](https://www.romhacking.net/hacks/3761/) made by [JazzThief81](https://www.twitch.tv/jazzthief81).

+The UI renders both the stats and the board itself, with crisp pixel perfect accuracy.

 ## Current player

 The Stats UI runs for a given player (defaults to "TIM" - me!).
 Each completed game is recorded in a local sqlite3 database for that user.
 The name of the user is displayed in the PBs and High Scores Sections.

 ## Tetris piece randomization and droughts